FAAC: Licensing

-FAAC contains code based on the ISO MPEG-4 reference code, whose license is not compatible with the LGPL license.
+FAAC versions 2.0 and later are fully licensed under the GNU Lesser General Public License.
+Older versions contain code based on the ISO MPEG-4 reference code, whose license is not compatible with the LGPL.
 Only the FAAC changes to this ISO MPEG-4 reference code are licensed under the LGPL license.
 The ISO MPEG-4 reference software was published as ISO/IEC 14496-5 (MPEG-4 Part 5: Reference software) and it is freely available for download from ISO website.
 ISO/IEC gives users of the MPEG-2 NBC/MPEG-4 Audio standards free license to this software module or modifications thereof for use in hardware or software products claiming conformance to the MPEG-2 NBC/MPEG-4 Audio standards.
 Those intending to use this software module in hardware or software products are advised that this use may infringe existing patents.

 FAAD2 is licensed under the GPL v2 (and later GPL versions).
 Code from FAAD2 is copyright of Nero AG (the "appropriate copyright message" mentioned in section 2c of the GPLv2).
 The source code contains a note that the use of this software may require the payment of patent royalties.
 Commercial non-GPL licensing of this software is also possible.

 FAAD (FAAD1) modifications to the ISO MPEG-4 AAC reference code were distributed under the GPL.